JakubRoks1/int-prep-app/README.md

 ## Features

 - User registration and management.
-- Addition, editing, and deletion of questions and answers related to various knowledge domains (e.g., programming, algorithms, software architecture, etc.).
+- Addition, editing, and deletion of question and answers related to various knowledge domains (e.g., programming, algorithms, software architecture, etc.).
-- Browsing available questions and answers.
+- Browsing available question and answers.
-- Ability to mark questions and answers as favorites or completed.
+- Ability to mark question and answers as favorites or completed.
-- Generating random sets of questions for practice.
+- Generating random sets of question for practice.
 - Progress statistics tracking.

 ## Technologies Used